 |---|---|

 | 1.
-FAQ sections with FAQPage schema | Matches AI output format exactly — each Q&A pair is independently extractable and machine-readable |
+FAQ sections with FAQPage schema | Matches AI output format exactly.
+Each Q&A pair is independently extractable and machine-readable. |

 | 2.
-Answer-first definition paragraphs | Captures 44.2% of citation volume in the first 30% of text — highest-leverage single change on any page |
+Answer-first definition paragraphs | Captures 44.2% of citation volume in the first 30% of text.
+The highest-leverage single change on any page. |

 | 3.
-Comparison tables | Already structured data — AI engines pull tables wholesale because they answer multiple sub-questions simultaneously |
+Comparison tables | Already structured data.
+AI engines pull tables wholesale because they answer multiple sub-questions at once. |

 | 4.
-Numbered how-to steps | Each step is independently citable — AI engines can extract step 3 without needing steps 1 and 2 |
+Numbered how-to steps | Each step is independently citable.
+AI engines can extract step 3 without needing steps 1 and 2. |

 | 5.
-Original statistics with named sources | Verifiable data with named attribution earns 28–40% higher AI engine citations than content without data |
+Original statistics with named sources | Verifiable data with named attribution earns 28 to 40% higher citations than content without data. |

 | 6.
-Concise definition sections | Definitional queries are common in AI search — a single authoritative definition beats synthesized partials every time |
+Concise definition sections | Definitional queries are common in AI search.
+A single authoritative definition beats synthesized partials every time. |

 | 7.
-Structured lists with context | Bold label plus 1–2 sentence explanation per item — bare bullet points without context earn far fewer AI engine citations |
+Structured lists with context | A bold label plus a short explanation per item.
+Bare bullets without context earn far fewer citations. |

 The Top 3 Formats: How to Implement Each One

-The Format Stack: How to Combine Formats for Maximum Citation Rate
+The Format Stack: How to Combine Formats

-💡 Pro Tip: Build the stack into your content template before writing — not after.
+💡 Pro Tip: Build the stack into your content template before writing, not after.
 Retrofitting structure onto finished content is slower and less consistent than starting with a template that enforces the sequence from the first paragraph.

 Formats AI Engines Almost Never Cite